 The National European Integration Plan includes med and long term measures extending to 2020, with the aim that Albania fully approximates its legislation with the EU acquis, and that all sectors meet the standards set out in acquis chapters.
 In the field of public health, key achievements in the field of legislation are attained in protecting human health from tobacco products, in the blood transfusion services and in tissues and cells transplantation.

-The total public expenditure for 2016 is planned to reach 452.1 billion ALL or 29.5% of the GDP instead of 31.7% of the GDP stipulated in the Normative Act of 2015.
-The actual health budget for 2016 is estimated at around 44 098 billion ALL.
-This item accounts for 9.75% of the state budget in 2016 or 2.88% of the GDP (2.88% of the GDP is the highest level of health funding in Albania).
-Compared with 2015, about 2,867 billion ALL or about 6.9% is added.
+The total public expenditure for 2016 is estimated at 5.5% of the GDP.
+This level of expenditure is more in line with middle income countries and is lower than the average for European countries.
+The proportion of the government budget allocated to health sector is little over 9%.
+The Albanian Government budget is actually the main financer of the health sector – 55% of the total health expenditure (THE), while the Albanian households provide 45% of the THE.
+In terms of increasing the funding for health, the aim is to reach 3.5% of the GDP by 2020 and 4% by 2025.
+Reduction of the out-of-pocket payments for health services will take place gradually, to reach 40% by 2020 and 30% by 2025.

-The list of reimbursed medicines has been expanded to include 80 new medicines, with a trend of continued provision of new medicines covered by the health insurance.
+The list of reimbursed medicines has been expanded to include additional new medicines, with a trend of continued provision of new medicines covered by the health insurance.

 I.4.2.
 Challenges and Lessons Learned

 The 2015 budget for health was 41,3 billion ALL, or 2.8% of the GDP.
 The government budget for health in 2014 reached slightly over 40 billion ALL.
 The government budget for health in 2015 was 6% higher than in 2014.
-Government expenditure on health as a ratio of total health expenditure has increased in recent years, however, the funding in health is still low, compared to the population needs.
+Government expenditure on health as a ratio of total health expenditure has increased in recent years; however, the funding in health is still low, compared to the population needs.

 A detailed infrastructure of health care and the availability of appropriate health technology are essential prerequisites for the effective and efficient coverage of some essential health services.
 On the other hand, there is the need to provide sufficient and skilled human resources.
 It currently remains one of the main challenges of the transition period in Albania, which is characterized by a gradual modernization of health technology but not necessarily matching with the proper development of human capacities.